faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Next, we have the binary images loaded by the crashing app.

-Here is an example of the first few binaries in a crash report, truncated for ease of demonstration:
+Here is an example of the first few binaries in a Crash Report, truncated for ease of demonstration:

 ```
 Binary Images: